-Working in the fashion industry has meant that I’ve been surrounded by lots of amazingly stylish and knowledgeable people who have all managed to teach me a thing or two about style.
+Working in the fashion industry has meant that I’ve been luck enough to be surrounded by lots of amazingly stylish and knowledgeable people who have all managed to teach me a thing or two about style.
+From stylists to magazine editors to fashion designers, working with these key fashion players has given me invaluable knowledge.
 There are some big lessons I’ve learned that have helped me hone my own personal style and some practical tricks that have helped save me from the brink of a wardrobe disaster or two.
 Here’s what’s always stuck with me…

 Not everything has to be designer

 Wearing head-to-toe designer doesn’t automatically mean an outfit is fashionable.
 Fashion is all about creating a unique look which means adding your own personal touches to it.
 It also means being able to mix and match from various labels to give it your own individual spin.
 So often I’ll admire someone’s outfit and if I ask them what they’re wearing they’ll say they’ve mixed a really inexpensive t-shirt or scarf with something designer.
 It’s all about mastering the high-low combination.

 Don’t be afraid to experiment

 Being stylish isn’t just about having a look that’s straight off the runway.
 It’s about taking a look and injecting some of your personality into it so go ahead and try out different styles.
 I’ve found that the majority of people in the industry are all about having fun and experimenting.
 Don’t be afraid to make mistakes and get things wrong, it’s just clothes at the end of the day.